 $309,231,694

-Sandra Bullock delivers a standout performance in this widely acclaimed biographical sports drama, directed and written by John Lee Hancock.
+In The Blind Side, Sandra Bullock shines in an Academy Award-winning performance, leading this acclaimed biographical sports drama directed and written by John Lee Hancock.

-Inspired by Michael Lewis's book, the film tells the uplifting story of Michael, a homeless African-American teenager, who is taken in by a compassionate Caucasian family.
+Based on Michael Lewis's bestselling book, the film narrates the inspiring journey of Michael Oher, a homeless African-American teenager who finds hope and support with a caring Caucasian family.

 BiographyDramaHistory